Willgrussell/unicorn-attractor/README.md

 - Install on CLI `dj-database-url` and `psycopg2` update requirements.txt
 - Create Procfile to allow `Heroku` know this is a django application

+## Demo
+- A demo of this project is [stream-three-project](https://will-unicorn-attractor.herokuapp.com/)

 ## Credits
 ### Contents
 * Payment Form on checkout page was copied from codeinstitute tutorial.